Skip to main content

 “Hurry up now.”
 She jolted me from my thoughts as she tiptoed out to the porch to fetch her cycle.

 I hadn’t cycled in many years, but I was once good at it.
 But that day my hands wobbled a little through the soiled forest, perhaps aware of the fact that Lata sat behind me, holding on to the edge of my Panjabi, careful enough to avoid touch.
 Strange how easily, when she was small I would hold her palm out right in front of me, for giving the tidbits I bought for her and Bibha or even while scolding her with the scale.
 As she grew up into a woman, she distanced herself quite naturally, and I wasn’t home around the week to pay much heed to these changes around me.
-That day when she was wary of holding on to me, even when she was scared of falling off the cycle.
+That day she was wary of holding on to me, even when she was scared of falling off the cycle.
 On the way back, however, I had scolded her to hold on to me, otherwise, she would break her neck, making her hold my shoulder firmly with her hands.
 I realised how her touch felt different than it used to years ago.
 It was strange.
 We were the same people we used to be, yet we weren’t.
 She was conscious of her femininity and I of the secret in my heart.

 It was no surprise that I didn’t like Kalikinkar.
 On the outside, he was a timid, polite skinny man, in an oversized Panjabi, a little intimidated by me, while Bibha introduced us.
 But I noticed how he avoided eye contact like thieves do and often contradicted his own words when pressed upon.
 Bibha gushed that he was looking for a better teaching job in Calcutta.
 When I asked the same, he fumbled, murmuring how tough it was to find a job in the city and that his ancestral home at Bardhaman had farmland.
 Surely, Bibha didn’t want to marry a farmer.
 He was aware of that.
 So upon pressurising further with queries he said he would teach children there.
 A man with such an unsure future was never good enough for my sister.
 He was not a man of his word.
 Then I saw how he influenced Bibha’s choices.
 He took a great deal of effort to hide his dominant and influencing side but I had an eye for it.
 I could sense that meeting in the forest, despite knowing the danger was his idea.
 He was too feeble to protect even himself if under threat let alone my sister.
-I also gathered that it was Bibha who had hurry to settle with him, while he made his excuses at least in front of me that he needed a fixed income.
+I also gathered that it was Bibha who had hurried to settle with him, while he made his excuses at least in front of me that he needed a fixed income.

 I had promised Lata I would be polite, and I was, otherwise I would have held his collar, shook the soul out of his being and made him realise that his temporary salary and heavy-worded feelings weren’t even enough to sustain the Bhattacharya daughter even for a day.
 I wish I had said it that day.
 I regretted it soon.